Imperial and US customary measurement systems: English units of measure

-English units of measure, were derived from a combination of Roman, Carolingian and Saxon units of measure.
+English units of measure were derived from a combination of Roman, Carolingian and Saxon units of measure.
 They were a precursor to both the imperial system of units (first defined in 1824, to take effect in 1826) and United States customary units which evolved from English Units from 1776 onwards.

 The earliest records of English units of measure involve the weight (and therefore the value) of Saxon coins.
 The penny introduced by Offa was about 20 grains (1.296 g).
 Edward the Elder increased the weight of the English penny to 26 grains (1.685 g), thereby aligning it with the penny of Charlemagne.
 By the time of the Norman Conquest (1066), it had decreased to 24 grains (1.555 g).
 This value was subsequently called the pennyweight and formed the basis of the Troy units of weight—the troy ounce used to this day for weighting precious metals.
 Edward I (1272–1307) broke the link between a coin's value and its weight when he debased the English coinage by introducing a groat (four pence) which weighed of 89 grains rather than the expected 96 grains.
 The groat was further devalued in the 1350s when its weight was reduced to 72 grains.

 During Saxon times land was measured both in terms of its economic value and in terms of its size.
 The Domesday Book used the hide, an economic unit of measure.
 In other references the furlong and the rood appear to be units related to ploughing procedures.
 Of particular interest was the rood which was 15 North German feet in length, the North German foot being equivalent to 335 mm (13.2 inches).
 Craftsmen, on the other hand used a shorter Roman foot.

 Standardization of weights and measures was a recurring issue for monarchs.
 In 965 AD, King Edgar decreed "that only one weight and one measure should pass throughout the King's dominion".

 In 1197 Richard I decreed that the measures of corn and pulse, and of wine and ale should be the same throughout all England.
-The Magna Carta, signed by King John in 1215 extended this to include cloth.
+Magna Carta, signed by King John in 1215 extended this to include cloth.
 Some time between 1266 and 1303 the weights and measures of England were radically revised by a law known as the Composition of Yards and Perches (Compositio ulnarum et perticarum) often known as the Compositio for short.
 This law, attributed to either Henry III or his successor Edward I, instituted a new foot that was exactly 10/11 the length of the old foot, with corresponding reductions in the size of the yard, ell, inch, and barleycorn.
 (Furlongs remained the same, but the rod changed from 15 old feet to 161/2 new feet.)